datastax/csharp-driver/doc/features/README.md

 # Features

-The DataStax C# Driver for Apache Cassandra and DataStax Enterprise is a feature-rich and highly tunable C# client library for Apache Cassandra (2.0+) and DataStax Enterprise (4.8+) using Cassandra's binary protocol and Cassandra Query Language v3.
+The ScyllaDB C# Driver for Scylla is a feature-rich and highly tunable C# client library for Scylla using Cassandra's binary protocol and Cassandra Query Language v3.

 ## Usage